vgisclabs/deltachat-touch/README.md

 For some options like dark mode or using a different language, see <https://clickable-ut.dev/en/latest/commands.html#desktop>.

-Note that there are some limitations to `clickable desktop`:
+Limitations to `clickable desktop` are:
 - The resolution is quite low, so don't be surprised if it looks blurred.
 This will not the case on the phone.
 - Anything requiring a service that's running in Ubuntu Touch will not work.
 As a consequence, file exchange will not be possible as it needs the so-called content hub which is not running on the desktop.
 This means:
     - Backups cannot be im- or exported, so accounts have to be set up via logging in to your account.
     - Images and sound files / voice recordings cannot be sent.
     - Attachments cannot be saved.
-    - It's not possible to use a potentially present camera for QR code scanning.
+    - It may not be possible to use a potentially present camera for QR code scanning.

 ## License